emustudio/emustudio.github.io/_pages/about.md

 # Why another emulator?

+{:.lead}
 A long time ago at [Technical University of Košice][tuke]{:target="_blank"} ([Slovakia][tukesk]{:target="_blank"}) far, far away...

 During initial lessons of assembly language, my classmates and I were introduced to vintage computers.
-We had to create simple programs for Intel 8080, but we had to do it by hand on paper!
+We had to create simple programs for Intel 8080, but we had to do it by hand on a paper!
 There weren't good emulators that allowed simple 'compile-load-emulate' workflows.

+Project _emuStudio_ started in 2006 as a school project, then a master thesis, created by [Peter Jakubčo][peterj]{:target="_blank"}.
+I had continued to work on it afterward, giving it my limited free time.

+Supervisor of the school project was [Slavomír Šimoňák][slavos]{:target="_blank"}, who could be understood as the first "product owner".
+I remember the times with nostalgia.
+Lots of good ideas came from discussions between us.

 The gaps which emuStudio want to fill up are as follows.